 It isn’t always necessary that your education is related to your career as a musician.
 As far as this section is concerned, feel free to mention anything that is above and beyond your high-school diploma.
 And we don’t need to tell you this, but the more qualifications you have in the field of music and performing arts, the better it is for you.

 In order to better understand, how a Musician Resume should look like, you can refer to the musician resume sample below.

 Download Sample Resume: Musician Resume Sample

-We hope that you now have a fair idea of how a sample Musician Resume should ideally look like.
+We hope that you now have a fair idea of how a Musician Resume should ideally look like.